 Provides a foundation to critically interpret the representation of people of African descent in sequential art; primary focus on serial comic strips, gags, comic books, graphic novels, video games, animation, anime, Manga, film, zines, and televisual examples of Blackness; emphasis of readings and viewing materials on gender, sexualities, economics, ethnicity, the transnational circulation and commodification of the Black image, fandom communities, independent and mainstream sequential art producers.
 Same as AMST:2700.

 AFAM:2781 Black Literature and Politics: Controversies of National Allegiance3 s.h.

 Black literature born amid political controversy, from slave narratives to award-winning texts of late 20th century; evolving politics of African American writers; changing political landscape of this expansive period and representative literature; how African American writers shape U.S. political debate; surprising politics of many canonical African American writers.
 English majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
-PERIOD: 18th/19th-Century Literature, or 20th/21st-Century Literature.
+PERIOD: Varies by semester.
 Same as ENGL:2460, POLI:2107.

 AFAM:2800 African American Women, Health, Hair, and Sexuality3 s.h.